Prasath-p/Calculator/README.md

 # Calculator
-Made a calculator using javascript
+Made a calculator using Reactjs